 The finish on the pocket clip leaves a bit to be desired but aside from that I found no significant flaws.
 If you are looking for a purely defensive knife, the Spyderco Civilian is the best self-defense knife I’ve used to date but it comes with a hefty price tag.
 At almost 200 bucks this is not a stocking-stuffer…and as with most all expensive knives be on the lookout for fakes.

 Note if you like the look of the Civilian but a little weary of its size then Spyderco has you covered with the smaller sibling, the Matriarch.
-The Spyderco Matriarch 2 is very similar to the Civilian except being lighter, with FRN handle, shorter blade and about half the price too.
+The Matriarch is very similar to the Civilian except being lighter, with FRN handle, shorter blade and about half the price too.

-The Good: Menacing blade, excellent ergonomics, tight lockup
+- Menacing blade, excellent ergonomics, tight lockup

-The Bad: A little heavy, fragile tip susceptible to breaking
+- A little heavy, fragile tip susceptible to breaking

 Quality/Performance - 80%

 Value for Money - 73%